 The city’s economy is driven by low energy costs, accessible resources, freeways, airport, railroad and docks.

 The Port of Portland is also a major player.
 The port handles 13 million tons of cargo per year.
 Portland is the largest shipper of wheat in the United States.
 It’s also the largest potash exporter in the world as well as the largest facility on West Coast for imports of automobiles.

-Portland is also known for its “street food” from food trucks and food carts.
+The city is also known for its “street food” from food trucks and food carts.
 More than 500 of them at last count.
-The carts actually endured last year’s COVID-19 pandemic in reasonably good shape because they filled a need when restaurants closed.
+The carts actually endured the COVID-19 pandemic in reasonably good shape because they filled a need when restaurants closed.

 The variety and quirkiness of the city was captured in the television series “Portlandia.”
 The show was filmed on location in Portland and ran for eight seasons from 2011 to 2018.
 The show made light of Portland’s liberal politics, organic food and alternative lifestyles.

 There are a number of sites for tourists to take in when they come to Portland.

 One of the city’s pride and joys is the International Rose Test Garden.
 It was approved in 1917 and dedicated in 1924.
 It’s the oldest public rose test garden in the country.
 The 5-acre facility is in Washington Park.
 The garden has more than 10,000 roses.